shakir-chen/Scripts/help-doc/linux-problem.md

 Tips:
 1. Go to definitions using g
 ```
 gd  go to local declaration ;    gD go to global declaration
 g*  search for the word under the cursor(like *, g* on 'rain' will find rainbow)
 g#  same as g*,but in backward direction
 gg  first line
 G   bottom line
 gf  go to the file
 g]  go to a tag
+,zz call togglefold function and fold all
+zm  fold the function area
+zr  unfold the function area
+\   search result(use CtrlSF) and show in the left pane
+,q  :q      #, map to <leader> key(\)
+,y  copy selected area to clipboard
+:register see the register
+"ay copy to register a
 ```

 <http://vim.wikia.com/wiki/Go_to_definition_using_g>